5 portion mistakes you may be making

 NC app

 We recommend weighing all foods when you are first getting started, as having a visual reference in your head of what a 'medium' or 'large' portion looks like is very helpful.
 It's also the first thing to check if your weight loss has started to slow – maybe your portion sizes have started to creep up.
-There are some everyday foods that many of us over-serve, here are 5 classics...
+There are some everyday foods that many of us over-serve, and here we share 5 of the classics...

 Cereal